 It won’t break the bank

 Although Trombones can be expensive, especially when you start advancing onto professional models, when learning to play the clarinet, it won’t break the bank.
-Our bestselling Trombone, the Sonata Bb Trombone is just over £200!
+Our bestselling Trombone, the Montreux Bb Trombone is just over £200!
 It is perfect for beginners, and comes with everything you need to get playing straight away!